 Desperate to end the stalemate of the Battle of the Somme, the British rushed the new weapon into battle.
 The tanks lacked sufficient testing and their crews ample training.
 Tank crews had never trained with infantry units for this new type of warfare, and some had never even fired practice rounds from their guns.
 Of the 49 Mark I tanks sent to the battlefield, 17 were sidelined by mechanical malfunctions even before the offensive on Courcelette could begin.

 While the 32 tanks sent into battle mowed down barbed wire, many struggled to cross the trenches and artillery craters in no-man’s land.
 Some were forced to be ditched in the broken ground.
-The new instrument of war, which moved at a walking pace of less than 4 miles per hour, proved too slow to hold positions during counterattacks.
+The new instrument of war, which moved at a walking pace of fewer than 4 miles per hour, proved too slow to hold positions during counterattacks.

 The eight-man crews, including two drivers, who squeezed inside the tanks sweated through insufferable heat and were forced to communicate with hand signals thanks to the engine’s deafening din.
 They were alarmed to discover that the skin of the 29-ton machine also offered less protection than they had hoped.
 While some German troops, not knowing what to do against these unfamiliar terrestrial ironclads, ran away, others unleashed machine gun and pistol fire, grenades and artillery at the tanks.
 A barrage of bullets pierced the tanks’ armor, and scalding metal shards sprayed the crews like shrapnel, burning their hands and faces.